 You & Bamboo Founder Danielle (Dani) Frazer is a young entrepreneur with a passion for green, ethical and innovative business.
-“When I was at school we are taught to pick a career and stick with it, this never sat well with me.
+“When I was at school I was taught to pick a career and stick with it, this never sat well with me.
 For me, there was always more to life than simply working for the point of working.”

-Dani created You & Bamboo when no one could answer her questions; “why isn’t clothing sustainable clothing accessible?”
+Dani created You & Bamboo when no one could answer her question; “Why isn’t sustainable clothing more accessible?”

-“I just couldn’t understand why the majority of clothing and other products on the market weren’t sustainable, and why the products that were, we so very expensive.
+“I just couldn’t understand why the majority of clothing and other products on the market weren’t sustainable, and why the products that were, we so expensive.
 To me, it made sense to sell and produce products that were favourable to the environment and favourable to the person wearing it.
-Why would you produce products that destroy our planet, make us sick to wear them and are just simply not ethical?
+Why would you produce products that destroy our planet, are not good for us and are just simply not ethical?

 What is now evident to Dani, is that many businesses don’t realise the amazing opportunity they have to make a positive impact on their consumers, their local community and the environment overall by producing sustainable products.

 “So many people just don’t know what goes into their products and the long-term impact that they have on every aspect of their lives.
 Even the simple consumer choice of which toothbrush you buy, holds a significant impact on the environment and the future of our children’s world”

 Dani’s journey to green entrepreneurship has been a long and often harrowing one.
 Dani grew up in Wamberal on the Central Coast, raised by her father as a single dad, her mother passed away in her early 20’s.

 “I think life journeys have carved me to be who I am in a lot of ways.
 It’s probably pushed me.” she says.